Uberi/University-Notes/ECON101/ECON101.md

 * A firm never has complete **information** about the past, present, and future.
 The cost of coping with limited information limits profit, such as not knowing the plans of its competitors or future consumer choices.
 * The price and quantity a firm can sell a product at depends on the customers' willingness to pay, and the prices and marketing of the competition.
 The resources a firm can obtain is limited by the willingness of people to work or invest in it.
 The cost of overcoming this limits profits.

-**Technological efficiency** is the state in which it is impossible to decrease any inputs when holding other inputs constant.
+**Technological efficiency** is the state in which it is impossible to decrease any inputs when holding other inputs constant without changing the output.

 **Economic efficiency** is the state in which a firm produces a given amount of output with the least cost.
 This depends on the relative costs of capital and labour.